Matrix-LoL-Group/Rules/README.md

 **Map:** Summoner's Rift
 **Team Size:** 5
 **Game Type:** Tournament Draft

 ### 3.4 Entry fee
 There is no entry fee, the inscription for the league is free.
+If you feel like donating to the casters, this is heavily appreciated.

 ### 3.5 New / Reworked Champions
 Newly released champions or champions that received a major gameplay update will be disabled in the league games for 2 weeks after release.
 Champions that are disabled after being released/reworked due to problems caused by their presence will endure the 4 weeks long period of exclusion from the tournament.